 I also love Feniks Fragola Apartments, Look for the apartment called “Amazing 1-Bedroom Apartment with Best Market Square View”.
 They are beautifully decorated and you get views across both sides of Rynek.

-Pro tip >> If you book your accommodation in Krakow through Booking.com (just click on one of the links above), you very often get free transport from the airport.
-Just look for the green text under the address to see if a specific hotel or apartment qualifies.
+Pro tip >> If you book your accommodation in Krakow through Booking.com (just click on one of the links above), you sometimes get free transport from the airport.
+I think this is a promotion they sometimes do, so just look for the green text under the address to see if a specific hotel or apartment qualifies.

 How to get around Krakow